 HONEYCOMB is a different project to anything else I’ve ever written.
-This is at least in part because it was written in a different way to any of my other books, and via a different medium; that of social media.
+This is at least in part because of its construction; and because it was written in a completely different way to any of my other books, and via a different medium; that of social media.

-I started to write these little stories some years ago, on Twitter.
-Under the hashtag #Storytime, I would write them, live and from scratch, to a Twitter audience, whenever the spirit moved me, at odd moments during the day.
-I wrote them on trains; in airports; in response to current events; and because they were fables and fairy tales, I wrote them in a rather particular language, using the character limitation imposed by Twitter to create a deliberately stylized and performative manner of storytelling.
+I started to write these stories some years ago, on Twitter.
+Under the hashtag #Storytime, I would write them, live and from scratch, in front of a Twitter audience, whenever the spirit moved me, at odd moments during the day.
+I wrote them on trains; in airports; in response to current events; and because they were fables and fairy tales, I wrote them in a rather particular language, using the character limitation imposed by Twitter to create a deliberately stylized and performative manner of storytelling, closer to the oral tradition than to the written form.
 And I always began with the following phrase: